kampfq/SMG/README.md

 Installation and packaging
 --------------------------
 Will attempt to freeze app with cx_freeze, if it fails, I'll look for more options.
-Read more about freezing applications on www.pyinstaller.org Obviously needs python 2.7.3 32-bit installed.

 Requirements
 ------------